seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 - [2024.04.17] No concerns about the file size were present today, but the file did drop nearly 100 kilobytes in size today with the removal of the file history for versions 1 to 100 (these versions are now present only in older versions
 - [2024.04.18] -> [2024.04.28] No updates for this date.
+- [2024.04.29] The major revision under way to the current hardware and software setup may cause a conflict with the file size

 - [`View this section separately`](/Segments/Size-warning/README.md)